Typical values per 100g

 Can be kept refrigerated for 2-3 weeks.

 You may have come across an abundance of recipes for golden milk.
-While some will simply add almond milk and honey to their turmeric paste recipe, we have our own Lucy Bee version to share with you!
+While some will simply add milk and honey to their turmeric paste recipe, we have our own Lucy Bee version to share with you!

 It’s a wonderful, warming drink to have on a cold night that combines a number of spices for a full, rich taste.